vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 ![05-add-organization](https://user-images.githubusercontent.com/77292838/159766663-e1b2005a-0c2d-4bec-84ad-612007f17d64.gif)

->ℹ Additional cost centers and addresses may be added after creating the organization, as explained in the next section of this documentation.
+> ℹ️ Additional cost centers and addresses may be added after creating the organization, as explained in the next section of this documentation.

 #### Organization Details